-No. The principal amount is assured at maturity, whether or not the level of the basket of indices rises or falls and regardless of whether the 8% cap is exceeded in any three-month period or not.
+No. The principal amount is assured at maturity, whether or not the level of the index rises or falls and regardless of whether the 10% cap is exceeded in any three-month period or not.

-How will the calculation of return depend on the levels of the indices?
+How will the calculation of return depend on the level of the index?

-Increases or decreases in the levels of the indices may increase or decrease the amount of return payable at maturity.
+Increases or decreases in the level of the index may increase or decrease the amount of return payable at maturity.
 The actual calculation of return is described more fully below under "Payments Under the Notes".
-The change in the level of the basket of indices will depend upon the change in the level of each of the indices.
-A positive change in the level of one index may be offset by a negative change in another index, leading to an overall negative change in the basket of indices.

-You should recognize that it is impossible to know whether the levels of the indices and consequently the level of the basket of indices will rise or fall.
-You should familiarize yourself with the basic features of the indices as summarized under "Summary Information Concerning the Indices", and the method of calculating the level of the basket of indices and the percentage change over the term of the Notes as described under "Payments Under the Notes".
+You should recognize that it is impossible to know whether the level of the index will rise or fall.
+You should familiarize yourself with the basic features of the index as summarized under "Summary Information Concerning the Index", and the method of calculating the percentage change over the term of the Notes as described under "Payments Under the Notes".